raybai07/MtMBSP/README.md

 ## 3. Additional Functions for Simulating Synthetic Data

-In addition, there are several functions `generate_B0`, `generate_Sigma0`, `generate_X`, and `generate_Y`, which are used to generate synthetic datasets for the simulation studies in Secion 5.1 of the manuscript.
+In addition, there are several functions `generate_B0`, `generate_Sigma0`, `generate_X`, and `generate_Y`, which are used to generate synthetic datasets for the simulation studies in Section 5.1 of the manuscript.

 We demonstrate the usage of these functions, in addition to the main `Mt_MBSP` function in the simulated examples below.